sharkoyd/CampfireStories/README.md

 - Django Signals: A mechanism in Django for sending and receiving signals, which allows decoupled applications to get notified when certain actions occur.
 - Boto3: The AWS SDK for Python, used to interact with Amazon Polly for text-to-speech conversion and generating audio files.
-- Twilio: A cloud communications platform used for sending SMS messages to users. visit requirements.txt for more info' on packages needed
+- Twilio: A cloud communications platform used for sending SMS messages to users.
+- JWT webtokens
+- visit requirements.txt for more info' on packages needed
 ### Frontend (Flutter)

 - Flutter: An open-source UI software development kit created by Google for building cross-platform applications for mobile, web, and desktop.